jcame/MicrobiomeAnalyst_UCPH-FOOD/README.md

 MicrobiomeAnalyst has several dataset examples: https://www.microbiomeanalyst.ca/MicrobiomeAnalyst/upload/OtuUploadView.xhtml (see the lower section: Example datasets for testing).

 Additionally you can also download one of our in-house datasets:

-This data was recently published in Nat.Comm.: https://www.nature.com/articles/s41467-020-15311-y.pdf
+The study related to this dataset was recently published in Nat.Comm.: https://www.nature.com/articles/s41467-020-15311-y.pdf